riteshnus/mediawiki/README.md

 # MediaWiki Deployment with Terraform and Ansible

 Automate the deployment of [MediaWiki](https://www.mediawiki.org/) using Terraform in Microsoft Azure and Ansible.
 This repository provides a set of Terraform scripts and Ansible playbooks to set up and configure MediaWiki on a virtual machine in the Azure cloud.
+With terraform used local state managment for this assignment, but can work with remote state management.
+Used 2 layer architecture, First as App tier for application deployment on VM and Second data dabase tier to deploy the MSSQL in azure cloud.

 ## Table of Contents